JetBrains/Qodana/topics/visualstudio.md

 <img src="visual-studio-qodana-panel.png" width="670" border-effect="line" alt="The Qodana Analysis panel"/>

-### Log in to %cloud%
+### Log in to Qodana Cloud

 On the **%product% Analysis** panel, click **Log In to %product%**.
 This will open the **Options** window.

-Log in to %product% Cloud using the **Log In** button.
+Log in to %cloud% using the **Log In** button.
 This will redirect you to %cloud% to complete the login process.

 <img src="visual-studio-option-window.png" alt="The Options window" width="535" border-effect="line"/>